denis-beurive/java-introduction/part3/README.md

+# Description

 This project shows an example of ANT build file.

 Launching the commands used to compile and run the application through the command line is not handy.

-Ant allows the developer to describe the procedure to follow in order ti compile the application and, eventually, to run it.
+Ant allows the developer to describe the procedure to follow in order to compile the application and, eventually, to run it.

 Compiling the application: